Corelight API client

 - Does not wait for asynchronous commands to complete before exiting.

-- Specifies the network address of the Corelight Sensor device.
+- Specifies the network address of a Corelight Sensor device.

 - Sets a custom file for caching Corelight Sensor meta data.